-Thailand denies sending fleeing villagers back to Myanmar
+Thailand denies forcing fleeing villagers back to Myanmar

-MAE SAM LAEP, Thailand (AP) — Thailand’s prime minister denied Tuesday that his country’s security forces have sent villagers back to Myanmar who fled from military airstrikes and said his government is ready to shelter anyone who is escaping fighting.
+MAE SAM LAEP, Thailand (AP) — Thailand’s prime minister denied Tuesday that his country’s security forces forced villagers back to Myanmar who had fled from military airstrikes, saying they returned home on their own accord.

-His comments came a day after humanitarian groups said the Thai military had begun sending back some of the thousands of people who have fled a series of airstrikes by Myanmar’s military.
+Prime Minister Prayuth Chan-ocha, nevertheless, said his country is ready to shelter anyone who is escaping fighting, as it his done many times in recent decades.
+His comments came a day after humanitarian groups said Thailand has been sending back some of the thousands of people who have fled a series of Myanmar military airstrikes.

 “There is no influx of refugees yet.
 We asked those who crossed to Thailand if they have any problem in their area.
 When they say no problem, we just asked them to return to their land first.
-We asked, we did not use any force,” Prime Minister Prayuth Chan-ocha told reporters.
+We asked, we did not use any force,” Prayuth told reporters.

 “We won’t push them back,” he said. ’If they are having fighting, how can we do so?
 But if they don’t have any fighting at the moment, can they go back first?”